hobartprinting/prepress/README.md

 The actions (or commands) that 'prepress' executes are the ones that we use in our print production workflows.
 **Examples**
- - soft proofing: receiving a pdf; rasterizing it; creating a cmyk color model tiff file; wrapping the tiff into a pdf.
+ - soft proofing: receiving a pdf; rasterizing it; creating a cmyk color model tiff file; wrapping the tiff into a pdf by using 'image to pdf' in menu.
+   This is a 2 step process and in in future will add process to 1 menu item.
  - receive a pdf: rasterizing it; creating separate grayscale tiff files; swell the type or art work if too thin.
    If necessary: copy and paste using gimp to achieve the right balance in type and logo's by leaving area's original alone.
  - grayscale a pdf file